guyfe/LongSumm/README.md

 # LongSumm
-A Shared Task at [EMNLP 2020](https://2020.emnlp.org) that focuses on generating long summaries for scientific documents.
+A Shared Task at [EMNLP 2020](https://2020.emnlp.org) that focuses on generation of long summaries for scientific documents.
 LongSumm is one of three shared tasks conducted as part of: [1st Workshop on Scholarly Document Processing](https://ornlcda.github.io/SDProc/)

 # LongSumm - Overview

-Most of the work on scientific document summarization focuses on generating relatively short summaries (abstract like).
-While such a length constraint can be sufficient for summarizing news articles, it is far from sufficient for summarizing scientific work.
-In fact, such a short summary resembles more to an abstract than to a summary that aims to cover all the salient information conveyed in a given text.
-Writing such summaries requires expertise and a deep understanding in a scientific domain, as can be found in some researchers blogs.
+Most of the work on scientific document summarization focuses on generating relatively short summaries.
+Such a length constraint might be appropriate when summarizing news articles but it is less adequate for scientific work.
+In fact, such a short summary resembles an abstract and cannot cover all the salient information conveyed in a given scientific text.
+Writing longer summaries requires expertise and a deep understanding in a scientific domain, as can be found in some researchers blogs.

-The LongSumm task opted to leverage blogs created by researchers in the NLP and Machine learning communities and use these summaries as reference summaries to compare the submissions against.
+To address this point, the LongSumm task opted to leverage blog posts created by researchers in the NLP and Machine learning communities that summarize scientific articles and use these posts as reference summaries.

 The corpus for this task includes a training set that consists of 1705 extractive summaries, and 531 abstractive summaries of NLP and Machine Learning scientific papers.
-These are drawn from papers based on video talks from associated conferences (Lev et al. 2019 TalkSumm) and from blogs created by NLP and ML researchers.
-In addition, we create a test set of abstractive summaries.
-Each submission is judged against one reference summary (gold summary) on ROUGE and should not exceed 600 words.
+The extractive summaries are based on video talks from associated conferences (Lev et al. 2019 TalkSumm) while the abstractive summaries are blog posts created by NLP and ML researchers.
+In addition, we created a test set of abstractive summaries for testing submissions.
+Each submission is judged against one reference summary (gold summary) using ROUGE and should not exceed 600 words.

 The [1st Workshop on Scholarly Document Processing](https://ornlcda.github.io/SDProc/) will include two additional shared tasks:
 -  [Scisumm](https://github.com/WING-NUS/scisumm-corpus) - focuses on automatic paper summarization on a new corpus of research papers in Computational Linguistics (CL) domain